cheukhin1024/Financial-Data-Project-in-Azure/README.md

 7. Public users have "Container (anonymous read access for containers and blobs)" access level.

 ## Quickstarts: How to access the data?
-There are 2 solutions:

-1. Access Azure Blob Storage

-We can assign you as a "Storage Blob Data Contributor - Allows for read, write and delete access to Azure Storage blob containers and data".
-Then, you can accept the email invitation and access the data.

-2. Access data through Azure Databricks Delta Sharing

-For details, please visit: https://docs.microsoft.com/en-us/azure/databricks/sql/language-manual/sql-ref-sharing

 Price Delta tables `<TICKER>_<TIMESTAMP>_delta` have the following columns:
 - `<TICKER>_dateTime` `<TICKER>_adjOpen` `<TICKER>_adjHigh` `<TICKER>_adjLow` `<TICKER>_adjClose` `<TICKER>_adjVolume`